gangula-karthik/LICENSE-PLATE-DETECTION/README.md

 Then you can try doing this:
 - as the root user run the below command (`su root` to swap into root)
 - `apt-get update && apt-get install libgl1`

+*Credits to Jun Ming for providing the model training code*